DataDog/documentation/content/en/agent/guide/agent-commands.md

 ### Restart the Agent

+This is a test.
 List of commands to restart the Datadog Agent:

 {{< tabs >}}
 {{% tab "Agent v6 & v7" %}}